 5. The administration of the Fund, and the application of its income, shall be the responsibility of the Social Sciences Divisional Board.

 6. Provided the Post and the Fellowship can be maintained from year to year, the University may in its absolute discretion in the period ending 21 years from the date of this regulation, instead of applying the income of the Fund in any year, accumulate all or any part of such income by investing it, and holding it as part of the capital of the Fund.
 The University may apply the whole or any part of such accumulated income in any subsequent year as if it were income of the Fund arising in the then current year.

 7. The University shall have power to pay out of the capital or the income of the Fund all costs of and incidental to the creation of the Fund and the management and administration of the Fund and the Post, provided always that such costs shall not exceed those charged by the University from time to time in relation to other funds or posts similar in nature to the Fund or the Post.

 8. The University may exercise any of its corporate powers in the management and administration of the Fund in so far as those powers are not inconsistent with these regulations.

 9. Regulations 1–11 shall be deemed to be Trust Regulations under the provisions of Part D of Statute XVI.

 10. Subject to Regulation 11, Council may amend, repeal or add to these regulations in accordance with Part D of Statute XVI, but no amendment is valid if it would cause the Fund to:

 (1) cease to be exclusively charitable according to the law of England and Wales; or

 (2) be outside the objects of the University.

-11. Any amendment to Regulation 3 is an amendment to the main objects of the Fund for the purposes of Part D of Statute XVI and must be approved both by Congregation of the University and subsequently by Her Majesty in Council.
+11. Any amendment to Regulation 3 is an amendment to the main objects of the Fund for the purposes of Part D of Statute XVI and must be approved both by Congregation of the University and subsequently by His Majesty in Council.